micmejia/bible-dump/NKJV/Titus/Titus 1.md

 To the pure all things are pure, but to those who are defiled and unbelieving nothing is pure; but even their mind and conscience are defiled.

 ###### 16
-They profess to know God, but in works they deny _Him,_ being [^d]abominable, disobedient, and disqualified for every good work. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Titus 1:4 NU _Christ Jesus_ [^b]: Titus 1:6 _debauchery,_ lit. _incorrigibility_ [^c]: Titus 1:7 Lit. _overseer_ [^d]: Titus 1:16 _detestable_
+They profess to know God, but in works they deny _Him,_ being [^d]abominable, disobedient, and disqualified for every good work.